 - Thujone (2 December 2002)

 *EFSA Evaluations and other EC Documents regarding smoke flavourings, appear in Related Links and Related Documents on the right hand side of the menu.

 II.
 Applying for a new flavouring or modification of conditions of use of a flavouring

 The procedure for authorisation of a flavouring substance is common to the one established for food additives and enzymes under Regulation (EC) No 1331/2008.

 More details about this procedure can be found at the requirements for the application and a practical guidance.

 The Commission’s "practical guidance for applicants on the submission of applications on food additives, food enzymes and food flavourings" cited in that page, contains a specific section on flavourings.

 The Commission has also prepared the Guidance notes on the classification of a flavouring substance with modifying properties and a flavour enhancer.
-This document has been produced after consultation with the Member States’ experts on flavourings and the relevant stakeholders to provide criteria in order to distinguish between the use of a chemically defined substance as a flavour enhancer or as a flavouring substance with modifying properties.
+This document has been produced after consultation with the EU countries’ experts on flavourings and the relevant stakeholders to provide criteria in order to distinguish between the use of a chemically defined substance as a flavour enhancer or as a flavouring substance with modifying properties.
 Such criteria are intended to help applicants to classify the substances in order to apply for authorisations within the correct legal framework.